Geodan/terrain/README.md

 When option -c is not used, warp will check the EPSG code of the first GeoTIFF.

-- If no EPSG code is detected or the EPSG code is 28992: the default s_srs is used (EPSG:7415)
+- If no EPSG code is detected or the EPSG code is 28992: the default s_srs is used (EPSG:7415).
+EPSG:7415 is a composite of EPSG:28992 (horiontal) and EPSG:5709 (vertical) used in the Netherlands.
+A the vertical EPSG code is optional but needed to transform from geoid to ellipsoid.
 - In other cases: the detected EPSG code is used as s_srs

 Sample output: